Creating Machine Users

 Background

-Guidance on Storing Secrets
+Guidance on storing secrets

-Your organization is required to rotate the GitHub tokens and update all GitHub secrets that use them.
+Organizations are required to rotate tokens and update all secrets referencing them.

-GitHub has two types of tokens that can be generated:
+GitHub supports two types of tokens:

 - Classic tokens